sprintup/blah/README.md

 # Intro
+changes that will be merged into f2 from f1

 This is a total mess of a repo and you can break everything to learn how to use git.